 Krill are mostly transparent, although their shells have a bright red tinge from small pigment spots.
 Their digestive system is usually visible and is often a vivid green from the microscopic plants they have eaten.
 They have large black eyes.

-They range in size from small tropical species (of less than 1 cm in length), to 6 cm for the largest pelagic krill species in the Southern Ocean.
+They range in size from small tropical species (of less than one centimetre in length), to 6 cm for the largest pelagic krill species in the Southern Ocean.
 There is one deep-sea benthic krill species that can reach 14 cm.

-Adult Antarctic krill are approximately 6 cm in length and weigh over 1 gm.
+Adult Antarctic krill are approximately 6 cm in length and weigh over one gram.

 Distribution and abundance